Antonee Robinson: 2020–23: Development

-He made his debut for the club in a league cup game against Ipswich Town on September 16 in a Fulham win.
-He then played in the next round on September 23 against Sheffield Wednesday in 2–0 win.
+He made his debut for the club in a league cup game against Ipswich Town on September 16, 2020, in a Fulham win.
+He then played in the next round on September 23 against Sheffield Wednesday in a 2–0 win.
 He played in the 3–0 loss to Brentford in the league cup on October 1.
-He made his Premier League debut on October 4 against Wolverhampton.
-He scored his first goal for the club in an EFL Cup tie against Birmingham City on August 24, 2021.
+He made his Premier League debut on October 4, 2020, against Wolverhampton.